chriscareycode/nagiostv-react/2026-07-REFACTOR.md

   - Separate network/state orchestration from display components and pure data transformation.
   - Preserve existing uncommitted `LocalLLM.tsx` work while planning or implementing this item.
   - [x] Extract `Update` HTTP/state orchestration into a dedicated, cancellable hook.
+  - [x] Extract `SettingsLoad` version-check scheduling and request lifecycle into a tested hook.

 - [ ] Consolidate parallel host and service implementations where the behavior is genuinely shared.
   - Candidate areas include polling lifecycle, filters, item lists, counters, and error presentation.